Back to Learning Resources

 "Documented information required by the quality management system and by this International Standard shall be controlled"

 Regardless of how you hold the information, anything deemed necessary for the organisation to operate, or necessary for the effective functioning of the management system, must be controlled.
+You can achieve this the old-fashioned way (paper), the more-modern-but-still-time-consuming manual way (file servers & spreadsheets), or use document control software, that is part of Toolbox.

 How do you protect the documented information from unauthorised changes, or loss?
 Can anyone edit and delete the files?
 Do you have master copies stored safely?
 What about backups?